ESKYoung/Secret-Santa-Mailer/README.md

 ## License

-This repository is licensed under the MIT License - see [LICENSE.md](LICENSE.md) file for details.
+This repository is licensed under the MIT License - see [LICENSE](LICENSE) file for details.

 ## Acknowledgements